 The most popular operating system for the Pi is Linux.
 Several Linux distributions are available for the Pi, and we chose Debian.
-Recently the Debian team has frozen the latest version named wheezy, and because of the great efforts of the Raspbian team,8 it is available for the Pi already.
-Raspbian supersedes Debian squeeze, which has been the reference operating system for the Pi for a long time.
+In May 2013 the Debian team froze the latest version, named wheezy, and because of the great efforts of the Raspbian team, it became quickly available for the Pi.
+Raspbian supersedes Debian squeeze, which was the reference operating system for the Pi for a long time.

-The Raspbian distribution has many advantages over all its predecessors.
-It is much faster, it has more recent software, and it will soon be more stable.
-Also, it is the preferred solution of the Raspberry team, so this book's focus is on Raspbian.
+The Raspbian distribution has many advantages over all of its predecessors.
+It is much faster, it has more recent software, and it is more stable.
+Also, it's the preferred solution of the Raspberry team, so this book's focus is on Raspbian.